Expository Text Generation: Imitate, Retrieve, Paraphrase: Results

 \subsection{Factual Error Investigation}

-To investigate the errors produced by IRP, we invite one computer science student to annotate 30 expository texts generated by IRP from the \emph{without doc} test sets.
-First, we ask the annotator to identify factual errors in the generated text compared to the true output.
-We then ask if each error occurred because 1) a factual \textbf{inconsistency} exists in the retrieved facts (i.e. there was no hallucination), 2) \textbf{no} suitable \textbf{fact} could have been obtained by the Retriever, as it does not exist in the input corpus, 3) the fact exists in the input corpus, but the \textbf{Retriever} could not locate it, or 4) the Retriever located the correct fact, but the \textbf{Paraphraser} could not generate it faithfully.
+To study the errors produced by IRP, we invite one computer science student to annotate 30 expository texts produced by IRP on the \emph{without doc} datasets.
+First, we ask the annotator to identify errors, i.e., facts in the generated text that do not exist in the true output.
+We then ask if each error occurred because 1) an \textbf{alternative} fact exists in the retrieved sentences (i.e. no hallucination), 2) \textbf{no} suitable \textbf{fact} could have been found by the Retriever, as it does not exist in the corpus, 3) the fact exists in the corpus, but the \textbf{Retriever} could not locate it, or 4) the Retriever located the correct fact, but the \textbf{Paraphraser} hallucinated.
 We store each step of IRP so the annotator can answer this question.

-We find that the majority of factual errors are due to inconsistencies in the retrieved facts, rather than the weaknesses of the Retriever, Paraphraser or data collection (Figure \ref{fig:errors}).
-For example, one source may report a different university ranking compared to U.S. News.
+We find that many factual errors are due to alternatives existing in the retrieved facts, rather than the weaknesses of the Retriever, Paraphraser or data collection (Figure \ref{fig:errors}).
+For example, one source may report an outdated university ranking compared to U.S. News.
 This poses an interesting question for future lines of work on expository text generation: how can we leverage fact verification to accurately select information when multiple options exist?